daniil7/WearableBackpacks/README.md

 ## Usage

-Think of **Wearable Backpacks** backpacks as portable, wearable chests.
+Think of **Wearable Backpacks** backpacks as portable, wearable trinket.
 After you've crafted one, simply place it on the ground and fill it with whatever you'd like to take with you.
 Next, **sneak** and **break** the backpack to **equip** it.
 You'll notice that equipping is faster than breaking.